Tuesday, June 9, 2015

 -Distended neck veins

--Head, neck and shoulders appearing dark or blue, bloodshot and bulging eyes
+-Head, neck and shoulders appearing dark or blue, bloodshot

 -Swollen and blue tongue and lips